CppComet/comet-server/docs/API/Authorization on the CppComet.md

 While messages from authorized users are sending by its ID ([insert query to table users_messages](/docs/API/CometQL/CometQL%20API)), messages is sending to all user’s devices (up to 16), where he is authorizing at this moment.
 It’s very convenient when some user has visited your site and has authorized here by more than one device.

-If some user at that moment is offline, than sent message is placed into a queue of messages and would be delivered when it user will be online.
+If some user at that moment is offline, then sent message is placed into a queue of messages and would be delivered when it user will be online.

 The main purpose of mentioned queue is delivering messages after a short-term user’s offline.
-For example, in those cases when user is updating some site’s page where was opened a connection, and this user goes offline approximately for one second.
+For example, in those cases when user is updating some page in site where was opened a connection, and this user goes offline approximately for one second.

 # The subscription to receiving private messages
 In order to receiving private messages you should to subscribe to it.
 The subscription to messages with name of event “event1” from server is delivering in accordance to authorization data (by user’s ID) is carried out in the following way: